What Is Vanessa Redgrave's Net Worth?

 Health Issues

 In 2015, Redgrave herself almost passed away after a serious heart attack.
 That same year, it was reported that Vanessa was suffering from a bad case of emphysema.
-Redgrave had been a heavy smoker for many years throughout her life.
+Vanessa had been a heavy smoker for many years throughout her life.

 Activism

 Over the years, Vanessa Redgrave has been supportive of various political movements and charities.
 She is (somewhat controversially) supportive of the Palestinian Liberation Organization.
 Redgrave alleges that her support of this organization has resulted in her being fired from a number of productions.
-She has also been supportive of the Chechen separatist movement, and at one time paid 50,000 pounds to bail Akhmed Zakayev out of prison after he sought political asylum in the United Kingdom.
+She has also been supportive of the Chechen separatist movement and, at one time, paid 50,000 pounds to bail Akhmed Zakayev out of prison after he sought political asylum in the United Kingdom.
 In 1995, Redgrave was elected as a UNICEF Goodwill Ambassador.
 In 2004, Vanessa began campaigning against the Iraq war.